Union Contracts and HR Policy Manual

 Students and employees participating in an academic, community or clinical program that involves the potential for unsupervised contact with children, the disabled, or the elderly, are required to undergo a Criminal Offender Record Information (CORI) check and/or a Sex Offender Registry Information (SORI) check.
 Students found to have certain criminal convictions or pending criminal actions will be presumed ineligible to participate in such activities.
 Applicants with CORI and/or SORI records may be denied college employment under certain circumstances.
 The College's access to CORI and SORI records is authorized by the Commonwealth's Criminal History Systems Board pursuant to Massachusetts General Laws, and regulations issued by the Executive Office of Health and Human Services.

-For more information regarding the College's CORI/SORI process, please contact Faye Naderi, Assistant Director of Human Resources and Affirmative Action, at 617-541-5378.
+For more information regarding the College's CORI/SORI process, please contact Robert Williams, Assistant Director of Human Resources, at 857-701-1292.